Xylophis

 Xylophis is a small genus of snakes in the family Pareidae.
 The genus contains five species, all of which are endemic to the Western Ghats in southern India.
+All five species are non-venomous.
 They constitute the monotypic subfamily Xylophiinae.
 They are the only pareid snakes found in India and the only snakes in the family found outside Southeast Asia.